 The underlying reason for female infertility affects how the condition is treated.
 These common remedies for female infertility are listed below.

-IVF Treatment is a process in which eggs are removed from the ovaries and fertilized with sperm in a laboratory.
+1. In vitro Fertilization (IVF) IVF Treatment is a process in which eggs are removed from the ovaries and fertilized with sperm in a laboratory.
 The fertilised eggs are then implanted into the uterus.

-IUI Treatment is a procedure in which sperm is directly inserted into the uterus, increasing the chances of fertilization.
+2. Intrauterine Insemination (IUI) IUI Treatment is a procedure in which sperm is directly inserted into the uterus, increasing the chances of fertilization.
 This can be done with or without the use of medications to stimulate ovulation.

-ICSI Treatment is a variation of IVF in which a single sperm is injected directly into the egg.
+3. Intracytoplasmic Sperm Injection (ICSI) ICSI Treatment is a variation of IVF in which a single sperm is injected directly into the egg.
 This is typically used for men with low sperm counts or poor sperm motility.

-IVF with a donor egg involves the use of eggs from a donor, instead of the woman's eggs.
+4. IVF with Donor Egg IVF with a donor egg involves the use of eggs from a donor, instead of the woman's eggs.
 This is often used for women who have experienced menopause, have ovary damage, or have genetic conditions.

-Surrogacy involves carrying a pregnancy for another individual or couple.
+5. Surrogacy Surrogacy involves carrying a pregnancy for another individual or couple.
 This can be done with either the surrogate's eggs or with donor eggs, and with either the surrogate's sperm or donor sperm.

-Medications can be used to regulate menstrual cycles, promote ovulation, or improve hormonal imbalances.
+6. Medications Medications can be used to regulate menstrual cycles, promote ovulation, or improve hormonal imbalances.
 Some examples include clomiphene citrate, gonadotropins, and metformin.

 It is important to consult a fertility specialist to determine the best course of treatment for your specific case of infertility.
 A specialist can also discuss the potential risks, benefits, and success rates of each treatment option.
 In some cases, multiple treatments may be necessary to achieve a successful pregnancy.